 Deletion of a Cache.
-To efficiently maintain the nearest-cache tables in response to deletion of a cache, we maintain a cache list C_j for each data item D_j at its server S_j .
-The cache list C_j contains the set of nodes (including S_j) that have cached D_j .
-To keep the cache list C_j up to date, the server S_j is informed whenever the data time D_j is cached at or removed from a node.
-Note that the cache list C_j is almost essential for the server S_j to efficiently update D_j at the cache nodes.
-Now, when a node i removes a data item D_i from its local cache, it first requests C_j from the server S_j .
-Then, the node i broadcasts a DeleteCache message with the information (i, D_j, C_j) to all of its neighbors.
+To efficiently maintain the nearestcache tables in response to deletion of a cache, we maintain a cache list C_i for each data item D_i at its server S_i .
+The cache list C_i contains the set of nodes (including S_j) that have cached D_j .
+To keep the cache list C_j up to date, the server S_j is informed whenever the data time D_i is cached at or removed from a node.
+Note that the cache list C_i is almost essential for the server S_i to efficiently update D_i at the cache nodes.
+Now, when a node i removes a data item D_i from its local cache, it updates its nearest-cache node (N_j) to its second-nearest cache (N_i^2) and deletes the second-nearest cache entry.
+In addition, the node i requests C_j from the server S_j , and then, broadcasts a DeleteCache message with the information (i, D_i, C_i) to all of its neighbors.
 Consider a node l that receives the DeleteCache message and let (D_i, N_i) be its nearest-cache table entry.
-If $N_i = i$, then the node l updates its nearest-cache entry using C_j , and forwards the DeleteCache message to all its neighbors.
-Otherwise, the node l sends the DeleteCache message to the node N_i , based on the the argument similar to the case of AddCache.
-An alternate strategy that does not require cache lists is to assume that $C_j = \{S_j\}$; however, such a strategy will definitely lead to more access cost.
+If $N_i = i$, then the node l updates its nearest-cache entry using C_i , and forwards the DeleteCache message to all its neighbors.
+Otherwise, the node l sends the DeleteCache message to the node N_i .
+The above process ensures correctness of nearest-cache and second-nearest cache entries due to the above two observations (O1 and O2).
+If maintenance of a complete cache list at the server is not feasible, then we can either broadcast the DeleteCache message with $\{S_i\}$ as the cache list or not use any DeleteCache messages at all.
+In the latter case, when a data request for the deleted cache is received, the data request can be redirected to the server.

 Integrated Cache-Routing Tables.
 Nearest-caching tables can be used in conjunction with any underlying routing protocol to reach the nearest cache node, as long as the distances to other nodes are maintained by the routing protocol (or available otherwise).
-If the underlying routing protocol maintains routing tables [23], then the nearest-cache tables can be integrated with the routing tables as follows.
+If the underlying routing protocol maintains routing tables [?], then the nearest-cache tables can be integrated with the routing tables as follows.
 For a data item D_j , let H_j be the next node on the shortest path to N_j , the closest node storing D_j .
 Now, if we maintain a cache-routing table having entries of the form (D_j, H_j, δ_j) where δ_j is the distance to N_j , then there is no need for routing tables.
 However, note that maintaining cache-routing tables instead of nearest-cache tables and routing tables doesn't offer any clear advantage in terms of number of messages transmissions.

 Mobile Networks.
-To handle mobility of nodes, we could maintain the integrated cache-routing tables in the similar vein as routing tables [23] are maintained in mobile ad hoc networks.
+To handle mobility of nodes, we could

+maintain the integrated cache-routing tables in the similar vein as routing tables [?] are maintained in mobile ad hoc networks.
 Alternatively, we could have the servers periodically broadcast the latest cache lists.
 In our simulations, we adopted the latter strategy, since it precludes the need to broadcast AddCache and DeleteCache messages to some extent.

 Localized Caching Policy.
 The caching policy of DGA is as follows.
 Each node computes benefit of data items based on its "local traffic" observed for a sufficiently long time.
 The local traffic of a node i includes its own local data requests, non-local data requests to data items cached at i, and the traffic that the node i is forwarding to other nodes in the network.